-The elementary years are a time when students begin to develop their academic self-concept and feelings of competence and confidence as learners.
-Students are beginning to develop decision-making, communication and life skills, as well as character values.
+The elementary years are a time when students begin to develop their academic self-concept, feelings of competence and confidence as learners, decision making skills, communication and life skills, as well as character values.
 It is also a time when students develop and acquire attitudes toward school, self, peers, social groups and family.
-The guidance teacher provides education, prevention, early identification and intervention to help elementary students achieve academic success and develop social-emotional skills in response to issues they face.

 The role of our guidance office is as follows:

 - to consult with teachers about building classroom connections, effective classroom management and the role of noncognitive factors in student success

 - to consult with the school principal to identify and resolve student issues, needs and problems

 - to advocate for students at individual student-focused meetings